theckman/cronner/README.md

 # cronner
 [![TravisCI Build Status](https://img.shields.io/travis/theckman/cronner/master.svg?style=flat)](https://travis-ci.org/theckman/cronner)

 `cronner` is a command line utility that wraps periodic (cron) jobs for statistics gathering and success monitoring.
-The amount of time the command took to run, as well as the return code, are emitted as vanilla statsd metrics to port 8125.
+Metrics like the amount of time the command took to run, as well as the command's return code, are emitted as vanilla statsd metrics to port 8125.
 It also implements file-level locking for a very simple and dumb job semaphore.
+This utility doesn't concern itself with the scheduling of jobs, and instead expects that it will be invoked by something like `cron`, `at`, or manually by an operator.

 The utility also supports emitting [DogStatsD Events](http://docs.datadoghq.com/guides/dogstatsd/#events) on: